pbreen40/Basic_Onshape_CAD/README.md

 ## Caster Assembly
 ### At the begining I was having a tough time with mates, but it's slowly growing on me.
 I kept messing up the mates for the set screws, I was getting a lot of errors/issues but I finally figured it out.
 Adding bolts and nuts seems much easier than in Solidworks.

+## Dorothy's Dowel Pins
+### This was actually a lot of fun, I think I learned a lot doing this by my self rather than relying on a video.
+I messed up some of my relations in the begining when I was making the panels of wood for the frame, but I managed to fix it in a couple minutes.
+After that it was just smooth sailing!